Category - Heat Pumps

 2. Air source vs ground source:

 There are two main types of heat pumps - air source and ground source.
-Ground source heat pumps tend to be more efficient, as they draw heat from a relatively stable and mild temperature source, such as the ground or a water source.
+Ground source heat pumps tend to be more efficient, as they draw heat from a relatively stable and mild temperature source.
 Air source heat pumps are also efficient but may lose efficiency in extremely cold or hot climates.

 How do heat pumps work?